-SIMD: within the most deprived decile the risk for females was 13% and 16% for males; within the least deprived deciles the risk for females was 4% and 6% for males.
+• SIMD: within the most deprived decile the risk for females was 10% and 13% for males; within the least deprived deciles the risk for females was 2% and 3% for males.

-- age group: for those aged 15-29 years the risk for females was 11% and for males was 16%; whilst for those aged 65-74 years the risk for females was 3% and 4% for males. - specialty: for all specialties the risk for females was 7% and for males was 8%; whilst for general psychiatry the risk for females was 17% and 18% for males.
+- age group: for those aged 15-29 years the risk for females was 9% and 13% for males; whilst for those aged 65-74 years the risk for females and males was 2%. - specialty: for all specialties the risk for females was 5% and 6% for males; whilst for general psychiatry the risk for females and males was 14%.

-Although males were at higher risk of DNA, females accounted for a bigger percentage of all DNAs as a result of the greater number of appointments they had.
+Although males were at higher risk of DNA, females accounted for a bigger percentage of all DNAs as they had a greater number of appointments.

-The DNA risk increased with greater deprivation in both men and women, however, those in SIMD deciles 5, 6 and 7 accounted for the greatest number of appointments and DNAs.
+The DNA risk increased with greater deprivation in both men and women.

-Outpatients in general psychiatry had the greatest risk of DNA (females 17%; males 18%) compared to the mean for all specialties (females 7%; males 8%).
-Outpatients in neurology (females 9%; males 12%) and dental (females 9%; males 10%) were also at higher than average risk of DNA.
-General psychiatry also had the most marked social patterning in the provision of appointments, with the ratio between populations in the most deprived and least deprived areas being 15:1.
-This suggests that the DNAs for general psychiatry have one of the largest population impacts on inequity in access out of all the ten selected specialties.
+Outpatients in general psychiatry had the greatest risk of DNA (females 14%; males 14%) compared to the mean for all specialties (females 5%; males 6%).
+Outpatients in neurology (females 6%; males 8%) and dental (females 6%; males 7%) were also at higher than average risk of DNA.

-In general, the patterning of DNAs by deprivation, sex and age was stable from 2002/03 to 2011/12.
-Patterning by specialty was less stable with the exception of general psychiatry, which almost always had the highest risk of DNA (gastroenterology had the highest risk in 2003/04).
+In general, the patterning of DNAs by deprivation, sex and age was stable from 2002/03 to 2011/12, although there was a slight decline in DNA risk over time (6.4% to 4.9%).
+Patterning by specialty was less stable with the exception of general psychiatry, which always had the highest risk of DNA.